 Sam Handley has been praised for “his rich, burnished” voice and the “genuine emotional depth of his characterizations.”
 As a member of Lyric Opera of Chicago’s Ryan Opera Center, he performed more than a dozen roles, including Quince in Britten’s A Midsummer Night’s Dream and Tom in Un ballo in maschera.
 After appearing in Il trittico at the Castleton Festival, he returned to sing Colline in La bohème with Lorin Maazel.
 Charles Ward of The Houston Chronicle has described his “vivid and polished singing” as “. . .leaving the audience panting.”
 On the symphonic stage, his deep repertoire encircles masterworks of Handel, Haydn, Bach, Beethoven, Stravinsky, Vaughan Williams, and Mozart, in whose Requiem Handley has been described as “striking in the tuba mirum.”

-The 2017/18 Season will hear the bass-baritone in Verdi's Requiem (Champaign-Urbana Symphony Orchestra and Elmhurst Symphony Orchestra), The Mikado (Northwest Indiana Symphony Orchestra), Vaughan Williams' Dona Nobis Pacem (UW-Milwaukee orchestra and chorus), and Beethoven's Symphony No. 9 (Symphony New Hampshire).
+The 2017/18 Season heard the bass-baritone in Verdi's Requiem (Champaign-Urbana Symphony Orchestra and Elmhurst Symphony Orchestra), The Mikado (Northwest Indiana Symphony Orchestra), Vaughan Williams' Dona Nobis Pacem (UW-Milwaukee orchestra and chorus), and Beethoven's Symphony No. 9 (Symphony New Hampshire).
 On the operatic stage, Handley will join Dallas Opera for Der Ring des Polykartes.
 Additionally, he returns both to Lyric Opera of Chicago for Fellow Travelers and to Beijing, China, to sing Konrad Nachtigall in The National Centre for Performing Arts' production of Wagner's Die Meistersinger von Nürnberg.

 Highlights of the 2016/17 Season included a continuation of The Essential Ring as Alberich in Jonathan McPhee's new distillation of Wagner's Der Ring des Nibelungen with both the Lexington Symphony and Symphony New Hampshire in collaboration with the Boston Wagner Society.
 With Lyric Opera of Chicago and Second City, Handley covered the role of Wotan/Morgan in Longer!
 Louder!
 Wagner! and returned to his alma mater's home of Stevens Point, Wisconsin, as the bass soloist in Händel's Messiah with the Central Wisconsin Symphony Orchestra.
 Handley sang Pish-Tush in The Mikado with Dupage Opera, Mozart's Requiem with Sarasota Orchestra, and joined the roster of the Metropolitan Opera for Der Rosenkavalier.